 Many countries have restricted some or all international travel since the onset of the COVID-19 pandemic but now slowly planning to reopen.
 International travel has been quite the rollercoaster over the past six months.
-For the first time in recorded history, almost 70% of the world’s population now lives in countries with extended lockdowns and travel restrictions but many countries have updated their travel advisories.
+For the first time in recorded history, almost 70% of the world’s population now lives in countries with extended lockdowns and travel restrictions but many countries have updated their India travel advisory .
 Since International travel is opening gradually, therefore travel advisory issued by the Indian government is also getting updated frequently. it’s important to stay up to date on the latest travel advisory.
 If you’re looking to travel soon, here are a few updates to help you make travel decisions with confidence.

 What you can do to protect yourself and others:

 COVID-19 is the most contagious disease that has infected many people in a very short time.
 Most people who experience an infection have a mild illness and get cured, but it can be more severe for others i.e. Senior citizens and people who have a medical condition.
 Here are some simple steps you can take to protect your health and the health of other people.
 If you are traveling, take precautionary steps to protect yourself and others from COVID-19: